IgniteUI/igniteui-docfx/en/components/time_picker.md

 <div class="divider--half"></div>

 #### Custom label
-By placing a `<label>` inside the tag of the component the default label can be changed to a custom one:
+By placing an `igxlabel` inside a `<label>` tag nested in the component, the default label can be changed to a custom one:

 ````html
 <!-- timepicker-label.component.html -->